MoserMichael/cppcombinator/README.md

 i learned that most of additions in c++17 are tooled toward template metaprogramming: things like std::tuple and std::variant are very useful in this context. i think template metaprogramming is now a doable thing ever since c++17; it takes some time to get used to the concept - this project has helped me to learn this approach well, i think.

+A surprising thing is that [member templates](https://en.cppreference.com/w/cpp/language/member_template) let you do recursive definition, that's because of the lazy natue of template instantiation in c++.
+You never stop learning with c++.